-With sales in excess of 20 million units worldwide (and increasing annually) and songs licensed for use in 37 motion pictures and 36 television programs (as of this writing), the group continues to focus on the future.
-The band released "John Kay and Steppenwolf, Live at 25", a double CD, released February 1995.
-The album contains 23 tracks, including many of the hits from the 60s, 70s and 80s, along with two new songs.
+With sales in excess of twenty million units worldwide (and increasing annually) and songs licensed for use in thirty-seven motion pictures and thirty-six television programs (as of this writing), the group continued to focus on the future.
+The band released "John Kay and Steppenwolf, Live at 25", a double CD, in February 1995.
+The album contained twenty-three tracks, including many of the hits from the '60s, '70s and' 80s, along with two new songs.
 "Feed The Fire", the first single and video from the album of the same name, was released in August, 1996.

 On March 20th, 2001, John Kay issued a solo album called "Heretics & Privateers", on Cannonball Records.
 The CD featured twelve Blues flavored songs whose lyrics offered a gritty view of contemporary life.
 In the Summer of 2005, Steppenwolf had a full slate of tour dates booked across the United States, but the band performed what it called its farewell concert on October 6th, 2007 at Ripken Stadium in Aberdeen, Maryland, featuring John Kay, keyboardist Michael Wilk, drummer Ron Hurst and guitarist Danny Johnson.
 Since the group's official retirement, they continued to perform a small number of shows each year.
 Several of the band's albums were re-mastered in '07 and '08 and in 2009, bassist Gary Link rejoined them to add the first real bass-playing to their stage show since 1985.
 In 2010, John Kay granted Glen Bui and Goldy McJohn a license under Steppenwolf Productions to appear as The Magic Carpet Ride.